-Assuming CAB LA is 25% more effective than TDF/FTC, approximately 174 observed HIVinfections will provide 90% power to rule out a non-inferiority margin of HR=1.23, with type-I error alpha = 0.025 (see Figure 7 below).
+Assuming CAB LA is 25% more effective than TDF/FTC, approximately 174 observed HIV-infections will provide 90% power to rule out a non-inferiority margin of HR=1.23, with type-I error alpha = 0.025 (see Figure 7 below).
 This non-inferiority margin is an M2 margin based on an inverse-variance weighted meta-analysis of three randomized controlled trials of TDF/FTC versus placebo in MSM: iPrex, iPERGAY, and PROUD4, 35-36.
 The M2 margin is defined as the reduced bound that is designed to preserve a clinically acceptable amount of the benefit provided by the active control (TDF/FTC).
 Setting M2 to be 50% of M1 (on the log scale in the case of hazard ratios) is considered to be conservative.
 M1 is defined as the lower limit of the 95% confidence interval around the placebo versus active-control HR estimate (1.39, based on the meta-analysis).
-Once the stated number of HIV-infections have been observed, non-inferiority will be established if the estimated CAB LA versus TDF/FTC hazard ratio point estimate is approximately 0.90 or less (indicating a 10% or better advantage of CAB LA over TDF/FTC), and superiority will be established if the hazard ratio point estimate is approximately 0.68 or less (indicating a 32% or better advantage of CAB LA over TDF/FTC).
+Once the stated number of HIV-infections have been observed, non-inferiority will be established if the estimated CAB LA versus TDF/FTC hazard ratio point estimate is approximately 0.90 or less (indicating a 10% or better advantage of CAB LA over TDF/FTC), and superiority will be established if the hazard ratio point estimate is approximately 0.74 or less (indicating a 26 % or better advantage of CAB LA over TDF/FTC).
 The power to detect superiority is 47%.

-The number of enrolled participants needed to observe the target number of HIV-infections depends on the background HIV incidence in the study populations, the efficacy of CAB LA and

-TDF/FTC in these populations, the dropout rate, and the study duration.
-Assuming (a) annual HIV incidence for the TDF/FTC arm is 2.0% (similar to the 1.8% incidence observed in the iPrex OLE study); (b) CAB LA is 25% more protective than TDF/FTC; and (c) the annual dropout rate is 7.5%, then approximately 4500 individuals will be needed to enroll and be followed for an average of 2.5 years.
+The number of enrolled participants needed to observe the target number of HIV-infections depends on the background HIV incidence in the study populations, the efficacy of CAB LA and TDF/FTC in these populations, the dropout rate, and the study duration.
+Assuming (a) annual HIV incidence for the TDF/FTC arm is 2.0% (similar to the 1.8% incidence observed in the iPrex OLE study); (b) CAB LA is 25% more protective than TDF/FTC; and (c) the annual dropout rate is 7.5%, then approximately 5000 individuals will be needed to enroll and be followed for an average of 2.5 years.
 See Figure 8 below.

 Interim monitoring will be conducted by an independent DSMB on a regular schedule, with safety review approximately every 6 months, and at least annually.
 Formal interim analyses will be planned approximately 4 times during the study, using the Lan-DeMets modification of the O'Brien-Fleming stopping bounds to control alpha spending.
-Superiority bounds will be used for early stopping for favorable risk-to-benefit ratio for CAB LA; non-inferiority bounds will be used for inferiority is established but superiority remains plausible, however the study may end early if non-inferiority is ruled implausible or if inferiority is established.
+Non-inferiority bounds will be used for early stopping for favorable risk-to-benefit ratio for CAB LA compared to TDF/FTC.
+Stopping will also be advised if there is early evidence that CAB LA is clearly not as effective as TDF/FTC (i.e., early evidence that HR>1.0).

 As this is the first large-scale phase 2b/3 study of IM administration of a biomedical intervention for prevention of sexual HIV transmission, an early feasibility check will be employed whereby after approximately 250 participants have completed 3 injections (Week 29), a treatment-blinded analysis of injection feasibility will be conducted and reported to the SMC and DSMB.
-Enrollment of the remaining study participants will be deemed feasible if $\geq$ 75% of those 250 participants remain engaged in the trial and have not declined further injections.
+Enrollment of the remaining study participants will be deemed feasible if $\geq 75\%$ of those 250 participants remain engaged in the trial and have not declined further injections.
 Enrollment will not be paused for this feasibility assessment, with the condition that no more than approximately 25% of the planned full study population will be enrolled prior to completion of the assessment.